On Recovering from Emotional Exhaustion

 You have full permission to stop, and check in with your gut before you agree to anything.
-Your brain will always try to rattle off a long list of reasons why this time is justified or it’s just this one thing they need me for – but if your gut is churning or there’s something somewhere in you that’s fighting for your attention, take a quiet moment to listen to it, and consider what you hear before you make any decisions.
+Your brain will always try to rattle off a long list of justifications for why this one time is ok, or that it’s just this one thing they need from me.
+But if your gut is churning or there’s something somewhere in you that’s fighting for your attention, take a quiet moment to listen to it, and consider what you hear before you make any decisions.

 You are not a cold are selfish person if you need to step away for clarity.
 We all know being too close to something makes it harder to gain perspective.
 So if a particular situation is wearing on you – a job, a friendship, a partnership – give yourself permission to step away and get some space from it in whatever way you need to.

-You always have the option to gently consider: what would happen if I just didn’t this time?
-Or, what would it look like to ask for something that would help give me what I need?
-(That could be a break, a hug, a raise, an opportunity to speak candidly, or even a vacation.)
+You always have the option to gently consider: what would happen if you just didn’t this time?
+Or, what would it look like to ask for something that would help give you what you need?
+(That could look like: a break, a hug, a raise, an opportunity to speak candidly, or even a vacation.)